m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 ## Avoid NPEs, avoid Exceptions

-Avoiding NPEs is a great first step, but
+Avoiding NPEs is a great first step, but my Scala idiom applies the same reasoning to all Exceptions.
+Even fans of exceptions advise against using them for control flow;
+they make it much harder to reason about code you're reading, and even in a good IDE, automated refactoring will often leave you with unwarranted `throws` declarations.

 ### Four or more ways to write the same thing